Herbert Kelly: Academic role in Japan

 Between 1913 and 1919 Kelly served at the invitation of the Society for the Propagation of the Gospel and the Bishops of the Nippon Sei Ko Kai as Professor of Apologetics at the Anglican Central Theological College, Tokyo, Japan.

-After a lengthy journey via Canada and Beijing, Kelly arrived in Kobe on the 19th of February 1913.
+After a lengthy journey via Canada and Beijing, Kelly arrived in Kobe on 19 February 1913.
 He was to reside in Ikebukuro, close to the campus of Rikkyo University until his final departure from Japan on 28 March 1919.
 During Kelly's years in Japan he returned to England in 1915 for meetings at Kelham and also travelled to visit church communities in Brisbane, Manila and Korea.

 Kelly's influence on the development of the church in Japan was significant; a number of his students went on to leadership roles and helped to maintain the Nippon Sei Ko Kai's unique Anglican identification and independence through the political turmoil of the 1930s and Second World War.
 Michael Yashiro, one of Kelly's most loyal students, was elected Presiding Bishop of the Nippon Sei Ko Kai in August 1947.